OSC/ood-documentation/source/authentication/nsf-access.rst

 If your campus already runs Shibboleth authentication, you have an alternative to the Open ID Connect configuration above.

-`CILogon`_ provides a bridge from campus authentication, via the InCommon Federation, to certificate-based and OAuth/OIDC-based research cyberinfrastructure (CI).
+`CI Logon`_ provides a bridge from campus authentication, via the InCommon Federation, to certificate-based and OAuth/OIDC-based research cyberinfrastructure (CI).

 The SAML metadata for idp.access-ci.org is not yet published by InCommon.
 Please manually fetch the